kenjarna/Binary-Search-Tree/README.md

 # Data-Structures-Projects
-# Hanover College
+# Hanover College, Winter 2017
-# Winter 2017 Semester
+# Binary-Search Tree

 Combining and executing these files will create a node (integer data values) binary-search tree that can insert, and determine if the tree contains the search parameter.
 Additionally, this program will determine the height and size of the tree while also allowing